I am, and hopefully always will be, shamelessly passionate about researching information and inspiration, then sharing it with others.

 Money Joins the Spirit and Work Equation

-John and I both have had serious challenges around money.
-At 19, John took religious poverty vows which significantly impacted how he treats money and work.
-I’ve had to deal with de-facto poverty vows caused by sometimes going over-board with self-funded research and writing at the expense of steady income.
+John and I have had serious challenges with money.
+At 19, John took religious poverty vows which have been hard to release outside the monastery.
+I’ve taken unconscious poverty vows when I’ve gone over-board with self-funded research and writing at the expense of steady income.

 Blessings to you from a life and work in progress.

-I’m here to help you also discover how best to being more meaning and joy into all your work.
-So enjoy resources under the “Learn” tab above and the blog.
-Then, if and when it’s right for you, let’s connect.
+I’m here to help you also discover how best to bring more meaning and joy into all your work.
+May you enjoy all the blog posts and articles here.

 Pat McHenry Sullivan

 All contents © copyright 2018 Pat McHenry Sullivan t/a Visionary Resources.